caltinsoy/mongoreact/README.md

 # mongoreact
 This is a simple React JS application.
-I just used a couple of tech here like spring boot, mongoDb,React JS and Swagger 2.
+I just used a couple of techs here like spring boot, mongoDb,React JS and Swagger 2.

 ** I used a mongoDB  with docker container.
 Check it out application.properties and docker.compose-yaml files.
 When your containers running, run your application and then go to localhost:8081 for mongo express.It allows you to GUI  and you can check your data , write your query ...